Lorraine Bowen: Film

 Bowen provided the soundtrack for No Deposit, No Return by Dallas Campbell.
 Her original song "Julie Christie" appeared on the Canadian independent film, Better Than Chocolate soundtrack.
 Bowen also provides vocals on "There Must Be An Angel" in Sorrentino's 2013 film, The Great Beauty.

 In 2022, Bowen's song 'Take Time', which first appeared on ‘Suburban Exotica’ was featured in the soundtrack for the film ‘Father Earth’ (2022).

 Writing

 Bowen is the author of The Crumble Lady, a collection of short stories for children published by Candy Jar Books in November 2017.

 Work with other artists

 She was discovered by Billy Bragg at the Hackney Empire performing with The Dinner Ladies.
-After a successful audition to fill in for Cara Tivey's maternity leave, Bowen found herself performing her first show with Bragg at the Liverpool Opera House as part of the Workers Playtime Tour.
+After a successful audition to fill in for Cara Tivey's maternity leave, Bowen found herself performing her first show with Bragg at the Liverpool Empire Theatre as part of the Workers Playtime Tour.
 She then toured East Germany just before reunification, performing in Army camps and stadia.
 Bowen made an appearance in two episodes of Radio Shuttleworth with John Shuttleworth (S01, E02 and S02, E03).